 4. Not plugging the CPU cooler in

 You’re going to find your CPU cooler connection somewhere around the CPU socket on your motherboard.
 Where exactly changes per board, but it’ll definitely be around there somewhere – more than likely marked as “cpu_fan” or something similar.
+When in doubt, refer to your motherboard’s manual to be shown the exact location.

 5. Leaving the plastic cover on your CPU cooler (or forgetting TIM)